How to Install the Automated Predictive Library in SAP HANA

-Having recently installed the the new Automated Predictive Library (APL), the former KXEN Infinite Insight Libraries inside HANA, I wanted to share my experience.
+Having installed the the new Automated Predictive Library (APL), the former KXEN Infinite Insight Libraries inside HANA, I wanted to share my experience.

 With the Predictive Analytics 2.0 release we have actually released version 1.1 of the APL, (version 1.0 was an internal only release).

 With the APL 1.1 the following predictive functions have been included.